zlypher/zlypher.github.io/data/posts/getting-started-with-svg-sprites.md

     Note: If you dislike inline styles, you can define a css class and set the display property there.
 Just make sure, that the svg doesn't show up.

 2. Get the actual svg icon from your designer or from the web.
 There are a lot of websites out there which offer free (always check the license though) svg icons.
-For this example, let's export an icon from [icomoon](https://icomoon.io/app/){:target="_blank" rel="noopener noreferrer"}.
+For this example, let's export an icon from [icomoon](https://icomoon.io/app/).
 It will look something like this:

     ```html
     <symbol id="icon-html-five" viewBox="0 0 32 32">